Constructing supersingular elliptic curves with a given endomorphism ring: Algorithm to associate elliptic curves to maximal orders

-If the conditions~\eqref{mainconditions} hold (e.g., if $j( \OO) \in \F_p $) then the algorithm terminates.
+If the condition~\eqref{maininequality} holds (e.g., if $j( \OO) \in \F_p $) then the algorithm terminates.
 Furthermore, in this case we only need to consider $n \leq 5$ (this is the reason for the addition of Step~\ref{C}, which otherwise seems completely unmotivated).

 We hope that the algorithm terminates in all cases, but we do not have a proof of this (see discussion in the following paragraph).
-We note that since $d_1$ in Step~\ref{next} is simply the first successive minima of $\OO^T$, it must satisfy $d_1 < p$ (otherwise we contradict~\eqref{basic}).
+We note that since $d_1$ in Step~\ref{next} is simply the first successive minimum of $\OO^T$, it must satisfy $d_1 < p$ (otherwise we contradict~\eqref{basic}).
 Hence by Theorem $2'$ of Kaneko~\cite{Kaneko} (namely, that if there are two different embeddings of $\Z[ (d + \sqrt{d})/2 ]$ into $\OO$ then $d^2 \ge p^2$) and Theorem~\ref{multroot} above, $H_{-d_1}(X)$ is square-free, and hence so is $G(X)$ after the first iteration of Step~\ref{gcd}.
 Along with Theorem~\ref{multroot}, this implies that if it terminates, Algorithm~1 does compute the correct minimal polynomial of $j(\OO)$.
-The reason for taking the derivative in Step~\ref{gcd} is to take into account the case of multiple roots of $H_{-d_n}(X)$, i.e., when $\theta_{\OO^T}(d_n) \geq 2$, or when $p$ divides $\Delta_{\Q(\sqrt{-d_n})}$.
+The reason for taking the derivative in Step~\ref{gcd} is to take into account the case of multiple roots of $H_{-d_n}(X)$, i.e., when $\theta_{\OO^T}(d_n) \geq 2$, or when $p$ divides the discriminant of $\Q(\sqrt{-d_n})$.

 Let us temporarily stop the algorithm for some $n>0$ just after Step~\ref{gcd}, and for simplicity, let us assume that $d_{n-1} \neq d_n$.
 Consider the polynomial $G(X)$.
 One of its roots (or two in the case of a conjugate pair) will be the desired $j$-invariant $j(\OO)$.
 If $j(\OO')$ is another root of $G(X)$, what can we say about the associated maximal order $\OO'$?
 It must be the case that $\theta'_{\OO^T}(k) \leq \theta'_{\OO'^T}(k)$ for all integers $k \leq d_{n-1}$, in which case we say that $\OO'^T$ {\it optimally dominates} $\OO^T$ {\it up to} $d_{n-1}$.
 If the algorithm never terminates, it is clear then that there must exist a maximal order $\OO'$ such that $\theta'_{\OO^T}(k) \leq \theta'_{\OO'^T}(k)$ for all $k > 0$, i.e., $\OO'^T$ optimally dominates $\OO^T$ up to $b$ for all $b > 0$, in which case we simply say that $\OO'^T$ {\it optimally dominates} $\OO^T$.
 So the question of whether Algorithm~1 terminates, and if so, under what running time, is equivalent to the question of whether there exists another maximal order $\OO' \subset B_p$, of a different type to $\OO$, such that $\OO'^T$ optimally dominates $\OO^T$, and if not, what is a bound $b>0$ such that $\OO'^T$ does not optimally dominate $\OO^T$ up to $b$ for all other maximal orders $\OO' \subset B_p$.
 We suspect that such an order $\OO'$ does not exist and we propose the following two conjectures.